Hickerd/Jump_to_Python/PycharmProjects/readme.txt

-This repository is exercise that i solved to study 'Jump to Python' in wikidocs
+This repository is exercise that is given 'Jump to Python' in wikidocs.